EpsilonSolutions/netscaler-command-reference/docs/cr/cr-vserver/cr-vserver.md

 Expression used to extract the source IP addresses from the requests originating from the cache.
 Can be either an in-line expression or the name of a named expression.

 <b>originUSIP</b>
-Use the client?s IP address as the source IP address in requests sent to the origin server.
+Use the client's IP address as the source IP address in requests sent to the origin server.
 Note: You can enable this parameter to implement fully transparent CR deployment.
 Possible values: ON, OFF
-Default value: OFF
+Default value: VAL_NOT_SET

 <b>usePortRange</b>
 Use a port number from the port range (set by using the set ns param command, or in the Create Virtual Server (Cache Redirection) dialog box) as the source port in the requests sent to the origin server.